zyteo/GifGet/readme.md

 I made this for all my gif-loving friends!
 Spun up with reactJS.

-Sorry there's limited styling!
-I'll make it look better when I have the time.

 Also note the favourites list will be gone everytime you refresh / leave the page!

 ## APIs